SolutionGuidance/psm/INSTALL.md

 ### Software

-- **Operating System**: we recommend Debian 9 stable, also known as Jessie.
-If you prefer Debian testing, we have had success with Debian testing (aka Buster).
+- **Operating System**: we recommend Debian 9 stable, also known as stretch.
+If you prefer Debian testing, we have had success with Debian testing (aka buster).
 A developer has also successfully installed the PSM on Red Hat 7.3 Enterprise Linux.
 If that's not feasible for your environment, any of the supported WildFly 10.1 operating systems should work, but our ability to help troubleshoot